AlphaGenes/AlphaImpute-docs/AlphaImpute.rst

 The next thing that must be done is that the directory “Phasing” should be renamed to something like “PhasingByHand”.
 In this directory 20 subdirectories have been created (2 directories for each of the 10 pairs of Phasing rounds).
 In these directories a parameter file for controlling AlphaPhase1.1 called AlphaPhaseSpec.txt has been placed.
 This contains the parameters that control the phasing.
 Each of the phasing rounds should now be run by the user, who can then tweak the parameters of the AlphaPhaseSpec.txt files as appropriate to ensure a good phasing yield in a short amount of time.

-Once the phasing rounds have been finished AlphaImpute can be re-run.
+Once the phasing rounds have been finished |ai| can be re-run.
 The parameters to do this are in Run2AlphaImputeSpec.txt and these can now be copied into AlphaImputeSpec.txt in place of the previously copied parameters.

 Example 3.
 How to run the program to impute genotypes and test the imputation accuracy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^